EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Experiments

 \subsection{Performance Comparison}

-\textbf{Generalization on In-the-Wild Benchmarks. } \cref{tab:main_comparison} presents the performance comparison between \ouragent~and comparative methods.
+\textbf{Generalization on In-the-Wild Benchmarks.} \Cref{tab:main_comparison} presents the performance comparison between \ouragent~and comparative methods.
 Across all three training sets, \ouragent~achieves better B-Acc and F1, outperforming any individual tool it uses as well as other SOTA baseline methods.
 This demonstrates that \ouragent~can effectively integrate different detection models and leverage their respective strengths to achieve better results.

-\textbf{Mitigating Detector Bias.} Another notable finding is that EvoGuard achieves a more balanced performance on positive and negative classes across all three datasets, with very similar R-Acc and F-Acc.
-In contrast, many other methods exhibit clear bias toward one side.
-For example, FakeVLM achieves higher accuracy on fake images but lower accuracy on real images, whereas AIDE exhibits the opposite trend.
-These results indicate that the proposed \mechanismnameshort~not only improves overall performance, but also helps mitigate the bias of individual detectors.
-Such biases may arise because features unrelated to generative artifacts interfere with training \cite{dda, bfree}, or from fundamental limitations of existing detection paradigms \cite{mirror}.
+\textbf{Mitigating Detector Bias.} Another notable finding is that EvoGuard achieves more balanced performance on positive and negative classes across all three datasets.
+While existing methods exhibit severe bias between real and fake images, \ouragent~reduces the real/fake accuracy gap by 9–70× over the tools in its toolset (\cref{tab:main_comparison}).
+This shows that the proposed \mechanismnameshort~not only improves overall performance, but also mitigates the bias of individual detectors.
+Such biases may stem from features unrelated to generative artifacts interfering with training \cite{dda, bfree}, or from fundamental limitations of existing detection paradigms \cite{mirror}.

-\textbf{Fusion of Heterogeneous Detectors.} Among the 4 selected tools, FakeVLM returns only textual outputs, while the other three return results with confidence scores. \ouragent~leverages the general reasoning ability of MLLMs and can reason over outputs in different formats.
-This is also crucial for future extensibility.
+\textbf{Fusion of Heterogeneous Detectors.} Among the 4 selected tools, FakeVLM returns only textual outputs, while the other three return confidence scores.
+Leveraging the general reasoning ability of MLLMs, \ouragent~can reason over outputs in different formats, which is also crucial for future extensibility.